Eschatologue/CM_wiki/docs/class/ranger/index.md

 ---

 <p style="display:none">
-Rangers are unrivalled scouts and trackers, honing a deep connection with nature in order to hunt their favoured prey
+Rangers are hunters in broken lands, walking unseen through ruin and wilderness with purpose in every step
 </p>

 # **:class-ranger:**{ .x6l }<br> **Ranger**{ .chev-lr} { .align-center }

-"*Rangers are unrivalled scouts and trackers, honing a deep connection with nature in order to hunt their favoured prey.*"
+"*Rangers are hunters in broken lands, walking unseen through ruin and wilderness with purpose in every step.*"
 { .quote .align-center }

 §